OWASP/owasp-masvs/Document/0x04-Assessment_and_Certification.md

 # Assessment and Certification

-## OWASP's stance on MASVS Certifications and Trust Marks
+## OWASP's Stance on MASVS Certifications and Trust Marks

 OWASP, as a vendor-neutral not-for-profit organization, does not certify any vendors, verifiers or software.